-In March 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic which has caused a global slowdown of economic activity that we believe will continue to unfavorably impact our business operations and financial conditions.
+In March 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic which has caused a global slowdown of economic activity.
 The duration and severity of the COVID-19 pandemic, and the effect the pandemic will have on our clients and general economic conditions, remains uncertain and difficult to predict.
 Accounting estimates used in the preparation of these consolidated financial statements may change as new events occur, more experience and additional information is acquired, and the operating environment evolves including the ongoing impact of COVID-19.
 Refer to "Part I. Item 1A.
 Risk Factors" in our Annual Report on Form 10-K filed with the SEC on August 7, 2020 for risks related to the COVID-19 pandemic on its business and financial performance.

-Our critical accounting policies and use of estimates are disclosed in our audited consolidated financial statements for the year ended June 30, 2020 included in our Annual Report on Form 10-K
+Our critical accounting policies and use of estimates are disclosed in our audited consolidated financial statements for the year ended June 30, 2020 included in our Annual Report on Form 10-K.